Cicada Killer Control

 How To Get Rid of Cicada Killers

-• Our top recommendation for treating Cicada Killers is to locate the Cicada Killer Wasp nest and apply Sylo Insecticide.
-Locating the nest and treating it directly is crucial as spot treatments or spraying in general areas where Cicada Killers have been active is not effective.
+• Our top recommendation for treating Cicada Killers is to locate their nest and apply Sylo Insecticide.
+Locating and treating the nest directly is crucial as spot treatments or spraying in general areas where cicada killers have been active is ineffective.

 Preventing Cicada Killer Reinfestation

-• To prevent Cicada Killer Wasps, keep your lawn turfgrass long during the active periods when Cicada Killers arrive in the summer to discourage them from digging tunnels.
-Water your lawn frequently and mow at a height of 3 to 4 inches to promote well-nourished turf and strong roots that will make it difficult for Cicadas Killers to burrow through.
+• To prevent cicada killer wasps, keep your lawn turfgrass long during the active periods when Cicada Killers arrive in the summer to discourage them from digging tunnels.
+Water your lawn frequently and mow at 3 to 4 inches to promote well-nourished turf and strong roots that make it difficult for cicada killers to burrow through.
 Any tunnels that are formed should be immediately treated with Sylo Insecticide.

 Questions and Answers